 The court's sole jurisdictional basis in social security cases arises from 42 U.S.C. § 405(g), which provides for judicial review of final decisions of the Commissioner.
 Brandtner v.
 Dep't of Health and Human Services, 150 F.3d 1306, 1307 (10th Cir.
 1998).
-The above regulations make clear that federal court review can only be sought after the Appeals

-Council has denied the request for review, or a decision by the

-Appeals Council when that is the final decision of the Commissioner.
+The above regulations make clear that federal court review can only be sought after the Appeals Council has denied the request for review, or a decision by the Appeals Council when that is the final decision of the Commissioner.

 The record in this case is clear that plaintiff's case is pending before the Appeals Council.
-The ALJ issued his decision on September 3, 2015, and on October 14, 2015, plaintiff filed for a request for review of the ALJ decision to the Appeals Council, where it is presently pending.
-Plaintiff does not dispute these facts.
+The ALJ decision was issued on February 29, 2016, and plaintiff filed a request for review of the ALJ decision to the Appeals Council, where it is presently pending.
 The record is clear that no final decision has been issued by the Commissioner.
-Because there has been no final decision in this case, this court lacks jurisdiction to hear the case.
+Because there has been no final decision in this case, the court lacks jurisdiction to hear the case.